Harry Potter and the Deathly Hallows – Part 2 (soundtrack): Development

 It was confirmed on the Warner Bros. website that Part 1 composer Alexandre Desplat would return to score Part 2.
 In an interview with Film Music Magazine, Desplat stated that scoring Part 2 is "a great challenge" and that he has "a lot of expectations to fulfil and a great deal of work" ahead of him.
 Desplat started writing the music in early 2011 and finished recording with orchestrators Conrad Pope, Jean-Pascal Beintus, Bill Newlin, Nan Schwartz, Clifford Tasner, Alejandro de la Llosa and a 105-piece ensemble of the London Symphony Orchestra on 27 May 2011 at Abbey Road Studios, as stated on Pope's official Facebook page.
 Actress Evanna Lynch confessed in 2011's LeakyCon that she was invited to the scoring sessions, when Desplat was recording the music for the Gringotts sequence.

 The main theme of the film, "Lily's Theme", was performed by Mai Fujisawa, daughter of Japanese composer Joe Hisaishi.
 In the film, several tracks are re-used from previous Harry Potter films, which are not included in the released soundtrack: a variant of "Hedwig's Theme", originally composed by John Williams, which plays during a scene in Harry Potter and the Chamber of Secrets, is used twice in Part 2.
-The first time is when Harry, Ron, and Hermione meet with their friends in the Room of Requirement.
-Critics have claimed that this has added strongly to the deep, moving feelings made and the sense of hope given to the audience.
-The second time is when Snape is sent out of the castle, and the Order of the Phoenix takes over control.
+The first time it plays is when Harry, Ron, and Hermione meet with their friends in the Room of Requirement.
+Critics have claimed that this added strongly to the deep, moving feelings made and the sense of hope given to the audience.
+The second time is when Snape is sent out of the castle, and the Order of the Phoenix takes over control of Hogwarts.
 "Dumbledore's Farewell", composed by Nicholas Hooper for Harry Potter and the Half-Blood Prince, is used by Desplat in the track "Severus and Lily", which plays during the "Prince's Tale" sequence.
 A variant of Hooper's "The Kiss" from Harry Potter and the Order of the Phoenix also makes an appearance throughout the Hogwarts viaduct scene.
 The final scene of Part 2, set 19 years after the Battle of Hogwarts includes "Leaving Hogwarts", composed by Williams for the first film, followed by a suite of "Hedwig's Theme" for the end credits.

 Desplat spoke of the use of Williams' themes in Part 2, saying, "Well, we all know there's one theme, which has become iconic, Hedwig's Theme from John Williams.
 This theme is crucial to the success of the story, and it would have been disrespectful and stupid for me not to use it at the crucial moments where we need to refer to these ten years of friendships that we've all had with these characters and kids, so Hedwig's Theme does reoccur a lot more [than] in Part 1 where loss of innocence was the main theme of the film [...]"